andrewdodd/decoda/README.md

 > pip install decoda

-To avoid polluting your system Python, you should probaby to this in a virtualenv, or whatever isolation mechanism you use.
+To avoid polluting your system Python, you should probaby do this in a virtualenv, or whatever isolation mechanism you use.

 ## What does the install give me?

 The library gives you:

-1. A `spec_provider` object that will load a `J1939Spec` object (a collection of repositories) from a JSON spec file (more on this later):
+1. A `spec_provider` object that will load a [`J1939Spec`](https://github.com/andrewdodd/decoda/blob/3132fc8b8ce8dfb2be298bc74e7beb9fae289523/src/decoda/spec_loader.py#L40) object (a collection of repositories) from a JSON spec file (more on this later):
    ```
    from decoda import spec_provider

    spec = spec_provider.provide()  # This loads from J1939_SPEC_PATH environment variable or "./decoda_spec.json"
    ```

-1. A repository to provide lookup access to Python objects that represent parts of the J1939 specification:
+1. A [`J1939Spec`](https://github.com/andrewdodd/decoda/blob/3132fc8b8ce8dfb2be298bc74e7beb9fae289523/src/decoda/spec_loader.py#L40) object to provide lookup access to Python objects that represent parts of the J1939 specification:
     ```
     from decoda.spec_loader import spec_provider